Michael Cleary (rugby)

-Michael Arthur Cleary AO (born 30 April 1940) is an Australian former rugby union and rugby league and footballer of the 1950s, 1960s and 1970s, and politician.
+Michael Arthur Cleary AO (born 30 April 1940) is an Australian former rugby union and rugby league footballer of the 1950s, 1960s and 1970s, and a politician.
 He represented Australia in both rugby codes as well as in athletics making him one of only four Australians who have represented their country at full international level in three different sports.
-He represented as a Wallaby in 6 Tests in 1961 and as a Kangaroo in 8 Tests from 1962.
+He represented as a Wallaby in six Tests in 1961 and as a Kangaroo in eight Tests from 1962.

 Early life

-Cleary was born in Randwick, New South Wales and was educated at Waverley College.
-At aged 17 having set a number of schoolboy sprint records he was offered a sporting scholarship to Stanford University which he declined with his sights set on representing Australia in athletics.
+Cleary was born in Dover Heights, New South Wales and was educated at Waverley College.
+In 1943 having initially lived in Hardy street, his family moved to 17 Rodney Street, Dover Heights, where his father had built a new family home.
+At age 17, having set a number of schoolboy sprint records, he was offered a sporting scholarship to Stanford University, which he declined, with his sights set on representing Australia in athletics.

 Rugby union

-In 1959 he joined the Randwick DRUFC and he played in the club's 1960 winning first-grade premiership side.
-He was selected in the Australian national side for all three Tests of the 1961 series against Fiji and made further Wallaby appearances against France and against the Springboks on the 1961 tour of South Africa.
+In 1959 he joined the Randwick DRUFC and played in the club's 1960 winning first-grade premiership side.
+He was selected in the Australian national side for all three Tests of the 1961 series against Fiji and made further Wallaby appearances against France, and against the Springboks on the 1961 tour of South Africa.

 Athletics

-After leaving rugby union and during his first year of rugby league with the South Sydney Rabbitohs he maintained his amateur status to enable his selection for the Commonwealth Games later that year.
-He represented Australia in Athletics at the 1962 British Empire and Commonwealth Games in Perth, collecting the Bronze Medal for the 100-yard sprint.
-The Gregory's source records him as having clocked 9.3 secs for the 100 yards during his athletic career.
+After leaving rugby union, during his first year of rugby league with the South Sydney Rabbitohs, Cleary maintained his amateur status to enable his selection for the Commonwealth Games later that year.
+He represented Australia in athletics at the 1962 British Empire and Commonwealth Games in Perth, placing third in the 100-yard sprint.
+He recorded 9.3 secs for the 100 yards during his athletic career.

 In 1964 he beat the rugby league speedster Ken Irvine in a A£2,000 match race at Wentworth Park, and in 1966 he won the Australian professional 130m sprint race.